dmitrystril/react-basic-project-skeleton/README.md

-## React TS frontend project skeleton
+## React TS frontend project template

 This is a template repo used to bootstrap my React + TS frontend SPA projects.